WarrenHood/kill_all/README.md

 # kill_all
-A python script to remotely and conveniently shutdown multiple workstations in multiple locations within a local network ( and the capability to exclude yourself).
+A program to remotely and conveniently shutdown multiple workstations in multiple locations within a local network ( and the capability to exclude yourself).
 (WINDOWS ONLY!)